Enter the Mini-ITX.com online store

 Sony's TP1 Media Center PC packs a Core 2 Duo, TV Tuner card, HDMI output, WiFi and all the usual computer gubbins into one convenient giant white hockey puck shaped unit.
 An optional and similarly cylindrical DT1 digital tuner can be stacked underneath to record and stream telly at 1080i around your home network.
 The whole unit measures 270mm in diameter and sadly almost certainly doesn't contain a circular motherboard.
 We rather like the look of the TP1 here at Mini-ITX, but then of course we would.

-Secret gallery of things we think look a bit like the TP1
+Gallery of things we think look a bit like the Sony TP1

 More EPIA PX Pictures